platformsh/platformsh-docs/src/configuration/routes.md

   to: "https://{default}/"
 ```

-In this example, we will route both the apex domain and the www subdomain to an
-application we called "app", the www subdomain being redirected to the
+In this example, we will route both the apex domain and the www subdomain to an [application called "app"](/configuration/app/name.md), the www subdomain being redirected to the apex domain using an HTTP 301 `Moved Permanently` response.
-apex domain.
-Note, we also generate HTTPS routes automatically using the
-configuration of each HTTP route.

-In the following example, we are not redirecting from the www subdomain to the
-apex domain but serving from both:
+In the following example, we are not redirecting from the www subdomain to the apex domain but serving from both:

 ```yaml
 "https://{default}/":